Munich Practical Notes

 Digital tickets bought through the app are valid from the moment of purchase.
 No stamping is required.
 Show the QR code when an inspector asks.

-05The rules that catch people out
+05Validation and inspections: the rules that catch people out

 Munich does not have ticket barriers.
 Ticket inspections happen regularly, and the increased transport fee for traveling without a valid ticket is at least 60 €.

 If you buy a paper ticket that needs validation, stamp it before boarding in the validation machine near the platform entrance.
+Some machines issue tickets that are already valid from the moment of purchase; check the screen before walking away.

 The most common city-travel mistake is not forgetting to validate on the first trip.
 It is forgetting on the third or fourth, when you are tired and moving on autopilot.